SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 Now merge the changes in the original into your local machine:<br>
 `git merge original/master`

+If you see an error message that looks like "Please, commit your changes or stash them before you can merge.
+Aborting", then run:
+`git stash` and try the merge again.

 #####6.
 Set up the CI Server VM that we'll use for the workshop

 Go into the folder that has the chef/vagrant configuration for the VM where we will install the CI Server (Master):